matrix-org/synapse/UPGRADE.rst

   <INSTALL.md#prebuilt-packages>`_, you will need to follow the normal process
   for upgrading those packages.

-* If synapse was installed from source, then:
+* If Synapse was installed from source, then:

   1. Activate the virtualenv before upgrading.
-For example, if synapse is installed in a virtualenv in ``~/synapse/env`` then run:
+For example, if Synapse is installed in a virtualenv in ``~/synapse/env`` then run:

      .. code:: bash

        source ~/synapse/env/bin/activate

-  2. If synapse was installed using pip then upgrade to the latest version by
+  2. If Synapse was installed using pip then upgrade to the latest version by
      running:

      .. code:: bash

        pip install --upgrade matrix-synapse

-     If synapse was installed using git then upgrade to the latest version by
+     If Synapse was installed using git then upgrade to the latest version by
      running:

      .. code:: bash
        git pull
        pip install --upgrade .

-   3. Restart synapse:
+   3. Restart Synapse:

       .. code:: bash